Smoking Meat in Oven with Wood Chips

 • I used half a chicken at 350F

-• After about 15 minutes or so, prepare a small baking dish by double lining it with foil
+• After about 15 minutes or so, prepare a small, thick baking dish by double lining it with foil (preferably cast iron, or thick ceramic, not glass)

 • Go outside, prepare a fire-safe station to start a fire (I use a fireproof blanket/mat made for underneath fire pits, had my heat gloves handy, some tongs are smart, and foil not only to cover, but to smother in case it goes crazy)